heidelbergah/CS3050-warmup/README.md

 ## Code Functions
 Firebase Connection (firebase.py):

+    retrieve_query(parsed_input):
+        * Executes a query on Firestore based on the parsed query structure and retrieves matching cereal data.
+        * Params: parsed_input (list); Structured list of expressions and logic operators
+        * Returns: return_list (list); A list of cereal names that match the query

+Admin (admin.py):

     establish_connection():
         * Establishes a connection to the Firebase database using a provided key.
         * Params: None